 Drill Pad Full Containment

-Use foam logs to form a perimeter berm around the edges of the liner.
+Use Erosion Control Sediment Logs to form a perimeter berm around the edges of the liner.
 Wrap the liner over the log and weld the liner – or place the foam log under the edge and secure liner to the ground.

 Small Equipment Containment

-Use foam logs to form a wall around the edges of the containment.
+Use sediment control logs in the USA to form a wall around the edges of the containment.
 Wrap the liner over the log and weld the liner – or weld straps to the liner walls and floor to secure the foam log as a wall support.

 Movable and reusable